jacebenson/cedar/docs/docs/logger.md

 > Note: Since `rw serve` sets the Node environment to `production` you will not see log non-warn/error output unless you configure your logging level to `debug` or below.

-You'll see that formatted output by default when you launch your RedwoodJS app using:
+You'll see that formatted output by default when you launch your CedarJS app using:

 ```bash
 yarn rw dev